BestEnemies/AIiLight/Home-Assistant-Discovery.md

 _Since release: **DEV**_

+>This release requires that your config.h file needs to be updated with the following constants:
+>- MQTT_HOMEASSISTANT_DISCOVERY_ENABLED
+>- MQTT_HOMEASSISTANT_DISCOVERY_PREFIX
+>
+>If you are upgrading from a previous release, please compare your version of these files to the new config.example.h

 If you prefer to have [Home Assistant](https://home-assistant.io/) set up your Ai-Thinker LED RGBW Light automatically, then follow the steps below. **AiLight** supports Home Assistants' [MQTT Discovery](https://home-assistant.io/docs/mqtt/discovery/) functionality, which avoids any manual configuration in Home Assistant.

 ### Home Assistant